Mission

-Felix Meritis Connecting Cultures continues to express the values of the Enlightenment that led the founders of the Felix Meritis Society, established in 1777, to reflect upon and develop sciences in the context of society.
-For FMCC, art, culture, philosophy and politics are matters of everyday life.
+Felix Meritis Connecting Cultures (FMCC) continues to express the values of the Enlightenment that in 1777 inspired the founders of the Felix Meritis Society.
+For FMCC art, culture, philosophy and politics are matters of everyday life.

 Board (unremunerated)